BadWolf22/JavaRock/README.md

 1. Download [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) on your iOS device.
 1. Tap on this [link](https://testflight.apple.com/join/97i7KM8O) on your iOS device.
-1. Open TestFlight and run commands as listed:
+1. Open iSH (downloaded by the link above) and run commands as listed:
    1. **apk update**
    1. **apk upgrade**
    1. **apk add bash**